-Andrea Hassler didn’t grow up outdoors beyond playing in the woods behind her childhood home—but today, she’s one of the leading voices in climbing stewardship and education.
+Andrea Hassler didn’t grow up outdoors beyond playing in the woods behind her childhood home, but today, she’s one of the leading voices in climbing stewardship and education.
 Her journey from a college freshman on an indoor climbing wall to Access Fund’s Stewardship & Education Director is marked by one unshakable theme: connection.
 To land.
 To people.
 To purpose.
-Whether she’s training a Climber Steward, coordinating with land managers, or picking up microtrash everywhere she goes, Andrea embodies a philosophy that stewardship isn’t just a responsibility—it’s a meaningful relationship.
+Whether she’s training a Climber Steward, running a stewardship workshop, coordinating with land managers, or picking up microtrash everywhere she goes, Andrea embodies a philosophy that stewardship isn’t just a responsibility—it’s a meaningful relationship.
 In this spotlight, Andrea shares what drives her, what inspires her, and how we can all do our part.

 Q&A with Andrea Hassler